myspc-development/art-test/README.md

 You may also set `WORDPRESS_TARBALL` to the path of a local WordPress archive if you need an offline setup.
 If any variables are omitted the test bootstrap will fail to connect to the database.

+Run `bash scripts/check-debug-log.sh` to quickly view the last entries of the `debug.log` file when troubleshooting.

+## Support / Contact

+For questions or bug reports please open an issue on the project repository or email `support@example.com`.